lixander23/pterodactyl/README.md

 # pterodactyl

-#thi is a pterodactyl docker code to use in codespaces
+this is a pterodactyl docker code to use in codespaces